-The restricted activities that have been authorized in regulation by the government for Registered Dietitians and Registered Nutritionists are listed below:
+The restricted activities that have been authorized in the Health Professions Restricted Activity Regulation by the government for Registered Dietitians and Registered Nutritionists are listed below:

-- 10(1)(c) “to prescribe a Schedule 1 drug within the meaning of the Pharmaceutical Profession Act for the purpose of providing nutrition support.”
+- 59(1)(c) “to prescribe a Schedule 1 drug for the purpose of providing nutrition support.”

-- 10(1)(d) “to prescribe parenteral nutrition if the regulated member is providing nutrition support and the member is authorized to prescribe a schedule 1 drug within the meaning of the Pharmaceutical Profession Act.”
+- 59(1)(d) “to prescribe parenteral nutrition if the regulated member is providing nutrition support and the member is authorized to prescribe a Schedule 1 drug.”

-- 10(1)(e) “to prescribe and administer oral diagnostic imaging contrast agents if in the provision of medical nutrition therapy a regulated member performs a video fluoroscopic swallowing study or assists with the study.”
+- 59(1)(e) “to prescribe and administer oral diagnostic imaging contrast agents if, in the provision of medical nutrition therapy, a regulated member performs a video fluoroscopic swallowing study or assists with the study.”

-- 10(1)(g) “to distribute without payment, for the purposes of nutritional support or medical nutrition therapy, drugs regulated by a schedule to the Pharmaceutical Profession Act and pursuant to a prescription, if required by the Pharmaceutical Profession Act.”
+- 59(1)(g) “to distribute without payment, for the purposes of nutritional support or medical nutrition therapy, drugs regulated by the Pharmacy and Drug Act and pursuant to a prescription, if required by the Pharmacy and Drug Act.”

-Registered Dietitians and Registered Nutritionists require special authorization from the College to perform these restricted activities.
-If you want to know if a Registered Dietitian or Registered Nutritionist is authorized to perform any restricted activities, you can ask to see their practice permit, which lists their authorized restricted activities, or you can contact the College office for verification.
+Registered Dietitians and Registered Nutritionists on the General and Courtesy registers require special authorization from the College to perform these restricted activities.
+If you want to know if a Registered Dietitian or Registered Nutritionist is authorized to perform any restricted activities, you can ask to see their practice permit which lists their authorized restricted activities, you can access the Public Register which lists restricted activities for regulated members, or you can contact the College office for verification.

-Restricted activities may only be performed by regulated members who have been authorized by the College to perform them.
-Members can contact the College to obtain the required forms.
+Restricted activities may only be performed by regulated members on the General and Courtesy Registers who have been authorized by the College to perform them.
+Regulated members can contact the College to obtain the required training forms.
 To receive authorization, the following must be submitted to the College of Dietitians of Alberta:

 - Restricted Activity Application Fee of $25.00

-Members are encouraged to read the restricted activities chapter within the Member’s Handbook for information on performance of restricted activities, roles and responsibilities and development of competence.
+Regulated members are encouraged to read the restricted activities chapter within the Regulated Member’s Handbook for information on performance of restricted activities, roles and responsibilities, and development of competence.